davidmalawey/openLab/meta.md

-## Intro

-Documentation about making documentation.
+_What is meta?_ It's documentation about making documentation.
 Instructions for making Instructions, and so forth.

 If you wish to be a contributor to documentation, you should know how to make top-tier docs.
 Documentation is only worthwhile if it's treated like authoring a textbook or other publication that carries weight.
 Hopefully it serves a purpose for 10 years or more, it's distilled to only actionable information, and we receive feedback to find errors & correct them.